-Fountain grasses thrive in United States Department of Agriculture zones 5 to 9.
+Fountain grasses thrive in USDA zones 5 to 9.
 In hotter climates, it may get burned by harsh sun rays and lose color on the tips of the leaf blades.
 In colder climates, the plant is an annual and will begin dying back in cold weather.

 Fountain Grass Problems

 The seed heads produce prolifically, which can become a problem in some climates where they readily propagate and spread.
-Cutting off the inflorescences before they produce seed should reduce the issue.
+Cutting off the inflorescences before they produce seeds should reduce the issue.